Pulkit12dhingra/Pizza-Portal/README.md

-(Go for emotions not for spellings cuz I am really bad ai it.....)
+(Go for emotions not for spellings cuz I am really bad at it.....)

 # Pizza